How do children learn?

 - encouraging your child to tell their friends how best to communicate with them and to say if they have missed information or need something to be repeated.

-You can find plenty of information about how to make sure that outside activities are accessible to deaf young people here.
+See more information about how to make sure that outside activities are accessible to deaf young people.